subsquid-labs/file-store-csv-example/README.md

 This tiny blockchain indexer scrapes `Transfer` events emitted by the [USDC contract](https://etherscan.io/address/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48) and saves the data in a file-based dataset in a local folder `./data`.
 It is built with the [Subsquid framework](https://subsquid.io), hence the term "squid".

-The squid uses `@subsquid/file-store` and `@subsquid/file-store-csv` packages to generate the dataset.
-A less common tab separated values (TSV) format was chosen to highlight the flexibility of the file writing subsystem.
+The squid uses `@subsquid/file-store` and `@subsquid/file-store-csv` packages to store the dataset.
+A less common _tab separated values_ (TSV) format was chosen to highlight the flexibility of the file writing subsystem.

 Dependencies: NodeJS, [Squid CLI](https://docs.subsquid.io/squid-cli).